folbricht/routedns/README.md

 - `fail-rotate` - One resolver is active.
 If it fails the next becomes active and the request is retried.
 If the last one fails the first becomes the active again.
 There's no time-based automatic fail-back.
 - `fail-back` - Similar to `fail-rotate` but will attempt to fall back to the original order (prioritizing the first) if there are no failures for a minute.
 - `replace` - Applies regular expressions to query strings and replaces them before forwarding the query.
 Useful to map hostnames to a different domain on-the-fly or append domain names to short hostname queries.
+- `blocklist` - A blocklist has just one upstream resolver and forwards anything that does not match its expressions unmodified.
+If a query matches a block expression, it'll be answered with NXDOMAIN.

 In this example, two upstream resolvers are grouped together and will be used alternating: